(DIGICAMHISTORY.COM IS A REGISTERED U.S. TRADEMARK)

 tube

-(the picture tube found in modern television sets).
+(the picture tube found in television sets until LED came along).
 Cathode rays

 were first identified in 1859 by Julius Plucker, a German mathematician